ieco-lab/scariR/vignettes/000_README_vignettes.txt

 v0- initial version- in sandbox/vignettes_old
 v1- in sandbox/vignettes_old. creates v1 of the global model
-v2- creates v2 of the global model- changed procedure for global model cross-validation from k-fold random selection to k-fold blocked selection (multiple papers said this was more rigorous)- added blockCV package usage- LATER: reverted to k-fold random CV because blocked CV did not work- creates
+v2- creates v2 of the global model- changed procedure for global model cross-validation from k-fold random selection to k-fold blocked selection (multiple papers said this was more rigorous)- added blockCV package usage- LATER: reverted to k-fold random CV because blocked CV did not work- creates v3- 2024-07-31- rework of methods and data update- creates v3 of the global model, fixed some methods for cross validation of model, added other SSP scenario predictions for model